Having a Social Life – Even on a Budget

 - Prepaid Card Products: When away for the weekend, a prepaid card offers a safe and secure way to stick to your budget.

 Our blog contains other money-saving tips to help you gain control of your financial future.
 Plus, American Heritage representatives are always available to speak with you personally to offer other great saving tips.
 Visit a branch today.

 If you’re looking for more free local events, we’ve got a few of our own.
-As an American Heritage member, you’re invited to attend our Member Appreciation Day and Car Show, the popular Gelatin Olympics, and our holiday favorite, Grand Illumination.
+As an American Heritage member, you’re invited to attend our Member Appreciation Day and Car Show and our holiday favorite, Grand Illumination.
 We hope to see you soon.